 The purchase of your chosen business might depend on it and as such, you don’t want to leave anything to chance.

-We recommend following the below points in order to improve your chances of securing a bank loan for a business purchase:
+We recommend following the below steps in order to improve your chances of securing a bank loan for a business purchase.

-Prepare a business plan: Although you don't need to provide an exhaustive plan at this stage, you should cover the crucial details of why you are buying the business, how you will operate the business and how you plan to grow the business.
+Although you don't need to provide an exhaustive plan at this stage, you should cover the crucial details of why you are buying the business, how you will operate the business, and how you plan to grow the business.